jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_5_Clean_Up.md

 7. Clean up the project: A script is included to automate the process of compressing files and deleting temp files.
 This is located in the same directory you cloned from github.
 To use this script:

-- Make sure the cleanup script RNAseq_cleanup_251211.sh is copied into the 02_scripts directory (move it one directory up).
+- Make sure the cleanup script cleanup_RNAseq.sh is copied into the 02_scripts directory.
 - Modify the “Modify this Section” part of the clean script.
-- Modify the execute_RNAseq_pipeline.sbatch script to 1) comment out the bash line that runs the RNAseq_analyzer script, 2) remove the from the bash line that runs the cleanup script, and 3) add the metadata path
+- Modify the execute_RNAseq_pipeline.sbatch script to: 1) comment out the bash line that runs the RNAseq_analyzer script, 2) remove the # from the bash line that runs the cleanup script, and 3) add the metadata path
 - It should look like this:

 ```